project-imas/securefoundation/README.md

 The "iMAS Secure Foundation" project is designed to provide advanced application-level security based on simple encryption mechanisms.
 It contains three components: a suite of cipher utilities, a collection of functions to assist with encryption through an application key, and a file-based keychain replacement.
-Of note is that we include openSSL - a full-strength general purpose cryptography library.
+Of note, we have removed the OpenSSL dependency and now rely soley on Apple's FIPs compliant cryptography library (as it turns out, Apple uses openSSL as their crypto libraries under the covers).

 ## Vulnerabilities Addressed